 Hi, I’m Jered.

 I’m a photographer based out of Chattanooga, TN (but i frequent California and the west coast, my home of the last 20+ years).
 I shoot bands, weddings, families, brands and lots of other nouns.
-I’ve been at it for nine years now and I love what I do.
+I’ve been at it for twelve years now and I love what I do.
 My aim is to capture real life because I think real life is beautiful as is.

 I am available to travel worldwide, except maybe Bakersfield—kidding.
 Love you, Bakersfield.